JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 One of those objections was that Lendlease had not applied to the Mayor for public funding to increase the affordable housing.

-_"There appears to have been no effort to take advantage of any public funding."_ (para 282)
+_"There appears to have been no effort to take advantage of any public funding."_ (para 282 of the [officer's report](http://moderngov.southwark.gov.uk/documents/s87381/Report%20Plot%20H7%20Heygate%20Street%20within%20land%20bounded%20by%20Elephant%20Park%20to%20the%20north%20Plot%20H2%20to%20the%20wes.pdf))

-Southwark responded to this objection by saying: _"There is no obligation on Lendlease to seek public funds."_ (para 283)
+Southwark responded to this objection by saying: _"There is no obligation on Lendlease to seek public funds."_ (para 283 of the [officer's report](http://moderngov.southwark.gov.uk/documents/s87381/Report%20Plot%20H7%20Heygate%20Street%20within%20land%20bounded%20by%20Elephant%20Park%20to%20the%20north%20Plot%20H2%20to%20the%20wes.pdf))

 The planning committee followed this up in their cross examination of Lendlease, who were asked directly by Cllr King whether they had considered applying for grant funding.